stat545ubc-2021/functionsnashid/README.md

 ## Basic Example

 Please check `?count_by_category` for a more detailed explanation of the function.
-Now we demonstrate the basic usage of the function:
+Now we demonstrate the basic usage of the function.
+In the following example, we get the number of games per genre from the steam_games dataset.

 1.  **Results in descending order by default:**